Case Study – boy, aged 9 years (depressed, frustrated and behind in his work)

 For his treatment programme, R was given an INPP exercise which worked on his vestibular system, to aid sensory processing that coordinates sight and balance.
 At his first review, his mother reported improvements in motion sickness, reading and football skills.
 As R progressed through other exercises aimed at inhibiting those primitive reflexes which were preventing his postural reflexes from developing correctly, his interest in literacy grew to such a point that he would start his homework without fuss; he started writing a chapter story for fun at home and took on more challenging novels to read.

-R is currently midway through the Johansen Individualised Auditory Stimulation programme to aid stronger hemispheric integration for his sensory processing and to improve his comprehension levels when listening to instructions.
+R finished up with the Johansen Individualised Auditory Stimulation programme to aid stronger hemispheric integration for his sensory processing and to improve his comprehension levels when listening to instructions.

 A message from his mother